99robots/triberr-wordpress-plugin/readme.txt

 = Can I also import older posts into Triberr using this plugin?

-No, Triberr will only accept posts published within the last week.
+No, Triberr will only accept posts published within the last 2 weeks.

 == Screenshots ==

 1. Settings Page for API Token

 == Changelog ==

+= 4.0.8 = 2017-12-20
+* Made compatible with WordPress 4.9
+* UPDATED: Readme
+* UPDATED: Triberr logo, banner
+* REMOVED: Redundant code

 = 4.0.7 = 2017-06-11
 * Made compatible with WordPress 4.8